Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Introduction

+This work aims to explore and develop predictive physical perception models that leverage both visual and tactile sensations.
+In the context of human neuro-cognitive science~\cite{wolpert2001motor}, these models resemble the forward models employed in physically interactive tasks.
+In robotics, such models are implemented as deep neural networks that utilise the history of sensory readings, robot states, and planned future robot movements to generate predicted sensory readings over a prediction horizon. \chadded[id=AE]{Recent surveys and approaches~\cite{zhang2025step, guo2025ctrl, huang2026pointworld} on world models for robotic manipulation highlight the importance of learning predictive representations that capture physical dynamics across sensing modalities, particularly for contact-rich and partially observable interactions, further motivating the need for concrete, modality-aware visuo--tactile prediction architectures such as the one studied here.}

-\textit{Contribution 1:} In this article, we propose a novel array of action-conditioned multi-modal (tactile and visual) prediction models for physical interaction perception.
-Our proposed model, \textbf{S}imultanious \textbf{P}rediction of \textbf{O}ptical and \textbf{T}actile \textbf{S}ensations (\textbf{SPOTS}), outperforming other state-of-the-art models.
+\chdeleted[id=AE]{Our best proposed model, \textbf{S}imultanious \textbf{P}rediction of \textbf{O}ptical and \textbf{T}actile \textbf{S}ensations (\textbf{SPOTS}), outperforms other state-of-the-art prediction architectures.
 It uses a dual pipeline prediction architecture that enables two bespoke network architectures dedicated to the prediction of the individual sensation.
-Crossover connections between the two pipelines capture the correlation between tactile and optical sensation and enable multi-modal learning.
-This bio-inspired approach mimics the structure and interaction between the visual, somatosensory and auditory primary cortexes in the mammalian brain~\cite{Henschke2014Possible} (Fig. \ref{fig:abstractImage}).
-For instance, humans have individual cortexes for processing a given sensing modality, but crossover between the cortexes enables cross-sensation processing \cite{Henschke2014Possible}.
+Crossover connections between the two pipelines capture the correlation between tactile and optical sensations and enable multi-modal learning.
+This bio-inspired approach mimics the structure and interaction between the visual and somatosensory primary cortexes in the mammalian brain (Fig. \ref{fig:abstractImage}), where we have individual cortexes for processing a given sensing modality, but crossover between the cortexes enables cross-sensation processing~\cite{Henschke2014Possible}.}

-\textit{Contribution 2:} We generate two novel datasets\footnote{{The two datasets and the model code is available for download and use here: \url{https://github.com/imanlab/SPOTS_IML}}} as there are no available PRI datasets that contain tactile and visual data.
-Our first novel dataset contains visually identical objects with different friction properties.
-The second is a large household object clusters dataset replicating standard vision-only benchmarks.
-The datasets contain RGB-D image data of the scene, robot state and tactile sensations from a magnetic-based sensor (Xela uSkin XR1944 \cite{xelauskin}).

-\textit{Contribution 3:} We present a set of comparative studies using the datasets to test the different potential multi-modal models presented in this article, exploring the quantitative and qualitative performance impact of integrating tactile sensation to PRI video prediction models.
-We use this comparison study to explore how best to perform the integration of tactile and visual sensation within recurrent neural networks.
-We show that within these datasets, the tactile-enabled prediction models outperform their vision-only counterparts both quantitatively and qualitatively.
-Further, we show that the multi-modal prediction system also enables accurate tactile predictions during physical interactions.
-The results shown in this paper indicate that as robotics pushes into the real-world, accurate and safe PRI should be rooted in multi-modal physical perception models.